sebfisch/java-fun/content/docs/streams/tests.md

 The `test` method is applied to each string in the stream `words` and those strings where `test` returns `true` are collected in the new stream `result`.

-The given predicate is applied uniformly to the elements of a stream by `filter`, not necessarily one at a time, and possibly in parallel.
+In general, the given predicate is applied uniformly to the elements of a stream by `filter`, not necessarily one at a time, and possibly in parallel.

 ## The `flatMap` combinator